I admit I was late to cryptocurrency investing.

 One has to realize that this not that much different than the .com bubble.
 The number of coins out there trying to take advantage of this rise and hiding behind some complex buzzwords is huge.

 It all echoes back to the late 90s.
-There were plenty of good companies during the late 90s when the internet started to be hot but there were also many companies just slapping a .com to their name and calling it a day.
-Those who were lucky to pick the right ones were rewarded handsomely, others were not.
+There were plenty of good companies during the late 90s when the internet started to be hot.
+However, there were also many companies just slapping a .com to their name and calling it a day.
+Some were lucky to pick the right ones.
+They were rewarded handsomely.
+Others were not.

 Enter bitcoin’s rise to prominence and suddenly everyone has a coin of their own.
 That coin apparently does things better and/or it offers a new ground breaking way to utilize blockchain technology.
 How different is that than slapping .com to the end of your name?